 How much life insurance do I need?

-If you have decided to purchase life insurance, the next logical step is wondering how much life insurance you’ll need.
+If you have decided to purchase life insurance, the next logical step is determining how much life insurance you’ll need.
 To decide, it may be helpful to talk with a licensed insurance agent and use an online life insurance calculator.

 Which life insurance company is the most reputable?

 Dozens of life insurance providers have great reputations.
 If you aren’t sure which life insurance providers to get quotes from first, you may want to consult a list of the largest life insurance companies.
 The Triple-I recommends you look at financially strong companies to ensure they will pay out death benefits to your beneficiaries when the time comes.